ggreen/khem/README.md

 This document provides an introduction to GemFire's Pivotal Cloud Cache (PCC) implementation within Pivotal Cloud Foundry (PCF).

 This document outlines how application can store some objects in a cache.
-It can allows users to build information knowledge managed in these object.
+It can allow users to build information knowledge managed in these object.

-The (KHEM)[https://khemapp.pcfbeta.io/] demo application is based on a pharma life-science based use case.
+The [KHEM](https://khemapp.pcfbeta.io/) demo application is based on a pharma life-science based use case.
 The objects, in this case, are molecules.
 The molecule object attributes will be populated using a web-based scientific molecule editor called JSDraw.
 A user can store molecule attributes in the cache.